 Recycling of End-of-Life Automobiles Overseas

 Mazda is committed to the recycling of end-of-life automobiles overseas in accordance with the laws in each country and region through efforts centered on local distributors.
-In countries planning to implement recycling-related laws, Mazda is preparing to respond in cooperation with the distributors in these countries.
+In countries and regions planning to implement recycling-related laws, Mazda is preparing to respond in cooperation with the distributors in these areas.
 For vehicles equipped with LiBs and capacitors, the Company publishes disposal work procedure guidelines on its website and promotes appropriate disposal, as is also done in Japan, to ensure that the relevant business operators are able to safely dispose of these vehicles.

 Europe